Lie-Nielsen Toolworks Annual Open House

 Keynote address to be given by Thomas Moser!

 Non-shellfish options available.
 Please make your reservations before July 5, 2019.

 Due to unfortunate circumstances, Thomas Moser was unable to speak at the 2018 Open House.
 We are excited to have him join us this year for the 2019 Keynote Address.

 Come join the folks from Lie-Nielsen Toolworks at our shop in Warren, ME, and help us celebrate our annual Open House.

 This is a great opportunity to see behind the scenes at Lie-Nielsen Toolworks.
-Come tour our shop and test our full line of woodworking hand tools.
+Tour our shop and test our full line of woodworking hand tools.
 Our Hand Tool Event staff will be available to answer questions and demonstrate our tools.

 We'll also feature a diverse group of guest demonstrators.
 You'll have the chance to meet a range of independent toolmakers, woodworking schools and organizations, and master woodworkers from around the USA.

 Lunches will be available for purchase on site Friday and Saturday.